 - DYNAMIC WARM UP: Get ready for every practice and competition with a short dynamic warm up routine!
 A combination of light cardio exercises and dynamic stretches, this is an excellent way to get the blood flowing to the muscles and loosen joints to prepare for training and racing.
 Being properly warmed up will also help prevent injuries.

 SESSIONS 2 & 4: SPEED, DRYLAND, AND RECOVERY

 Swimmers can greatly change their race strategy by adjusting just two aspects of their stroke - distance per stroke and tempo.
 For example, it might be faster for one swimmer taking long slow strokes, while another swimmer may be better suited for more strokes at a higher rate.
-Olympic coach Brett Hawke and two-time Olympian Bruno Fratus will also review some dryland exercises designed especially for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.
+Olympic coach Brett Hawke and four-time Olympian Roland Schoeman will also review some dryland exercises designed especially for developing strength and power in swimmers as well as techniques for recovery from dryland and swimming workouts.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.